 April 2, 2018

-I am writing on behave of the birth to three program in Cheshire and the wonderful and detrimental staff.
-Four years ago my husband Don and I were welcoming our third daughter Finley Quinn Miller into our family.
+I am writing on behalf of the Birth to Three program in Cheshire and the wonderful and dedicated staff.
+Four years ago my husband Don and I were welcoming our third daughter Finley into our family.
 She was joining her two older sisters Delaini and Bailie and was instantly loved the moment we saw her beautiful face.

 Adjusting to three children was a bit easy compared to making the jump from one to two children, I guess in part because you learn to operate juggling multiple personalities, schedules, and diapers from the years before.
 My husband Don is a detective with the Cheshire Police Department and I had just left my teaching position as a Pre K teacher to stay home and support my daughters as they entered school.